RCass172/recipe-delights/README.md

 5. To be able to register an account
 6. The ability to search for specific recipes
 7. To be able to log in or log out as needed
-8. The option to add favourited recipes to own profile account
+8. The option to easily print recipes
 9. To easily add a new recipe to any recipe category
 10. To easily edit or delete any added recipes as needed
 11. Informative validation feedback
 12. To have the ability to add a new recipe category when logged in as admin
-13. To have the abilty to edit or delete any existing recipe categories as needed when logged in as admin
+13. To have the ability to edit or delete any existing recipe categories as needed when logged in as admin

 ## **Wireframes**